 The Right Model for Every Request

 Model routing is the most underused cost optimization in production AI systems.
-The concept is straightforward—send each request to the cheapest model that handles it well—but the impact compounds across every request in your pipeline.
-Our client's 60% cost reduction came with zero quality degradation and a 58% latency improvement as a bonus.
+The concept is straightforward, send each request to the cheapest model that handles it well, but the impact compounds across every request in your pipeline.
+A well-tuned routing layer routinely cuts spend by half or more while holding quality flat and improving latency as a bonus.

 The organizations paying the least per AI interaction aren't using the cheapest models exclusively.
 They're matching the right model to each request.
 Start by instrumenting your traffic, classifying request complexity, and routing your simplest tasks to your cheapest capable model.
 The savings accumulate from day one, and the architecture only improves as you layer in ML-based classification and confidence-based escalation.